Contents

 The next 21%, the rising “India2”, drive the remaining 1/3rd of discretionary spending with per-capita income of $3K.

+This reflects in per-capita over-indexing.
+The consuming “India1” class spends: 3-5x the national per-capita rate on basic categories (food, fuel, clothing), 7-9x on consumer services, conveyance, education, 10-13x on jewellery, out-of-home food, institutional medical, durable goods.
+A shock to incomes inside that group will have a disproportionate impact on GDP.
 We know from the beginning of this section that India’s IT-BPO workforce is roughly 5.8 million, with an average take-home salary of Rs.
-14 lakhs (about $16,000).
+14 lakhs (~$15,000).
 Taking into account double-income households and supporting immediate family like children and parents, let’s assume these 5.8 million workers are supporting 15 to 20 million people.
 Taking the lower bound of 15 million, that is 10% of “India1”, the group driving 2/3rd of Indian discretionary consumption, directly dependent on IT-BPO salaries.

 The first-order impact on IT-BPO workforce displacement will likely show up in IT cities like Bangalore, Hyderabad, Gurgaon, Pune and Chennai.
 Bangalore and Hyderabad alone have anywhere from 2 million to 2.5 million of India’s 5.8 million IT-BPO workers.
 These cities also sit at the center of India’s consumer-internet monetisation map, whether the product is food delivery, fintech, travel, quick commerce, or premium retail.